Arpent

-An arpent ([aʁpɑ̃], sometimes called arpen) is a unit of length and a unit of area.
+An arpent ([aʁpɑ̃], sometimes called arpen) is either of two units of measure, a unit of length or a unit of area.
 It is a pre-metric French unit based on the Roman actus.
 It is used in Quebec, some areas of the United States that were part of French Louisiana, and in Mauritius and the Seychelles.

 Etymology

 The word arpent is believed to derive from the Late Latin arepennis (equal to half a jugerum), which in turn comes from the Gaulish *are-penno- ("end, extremity of a field").

 Unit of length

 There were various standard arpents.
 The most common were the arpent used in North America, which was defined as 180 French feet (pied, of approximately 32.48 cm), and the arpent used in Paris, which was defined as 220 French feet.